 - Offer healthy snacks at regular intervals.
-It ensures your baby gets small portions of food instead of eating large quantities at a time, causing them to refuse meals later.
+It ensures your baby gets small portions of food to munch on, instead of eating large quantities at a time, causing them to refuse meals later.

 - Monitor your baby’s appetite over a week or so.
 Sometimes, babies eat less only on some days.
-Eating less or refusing to eat one or two days a week shouldn’t be a concern.
+Eating less, being picky, or refusing to eat one or two days a week shouldn’t be a concern.

 - Try making meals attractive and appealing.
 Older babies and toddlers often need to be lured to eat food based on its presentation.
 You may make mealtime interesting by serving foods in appealing ways.
 You may also provide various finger foods, which the baby can eat and enjoy with their own hands.

 - Let your child develop a taste for new foods.
-If your baby dislikes a specific food, don’t stop feeding it.
+If your baby dislikes a specific food and becomes fussy, don’t stop feeding it completely.
 Instead, serve it in different styles at regular intervals until your baby or toddler develops a taste for it.
 Research highlights that it may take ten or more exposures to a new food for an infant to accept it (2).
 It is good to offer new foods with familiar foods to make the baby or toddler adapt to its taste easily.